Ricardo Bravo Oliva

 Ricardo Bravo Oliva is a Chilean civil engineer and politician who served as Intendant of the Valparaíso Region.

 Political career

 During the whole Michelle Bachelet's first government (2006-2010), he held the position of Governor of Valparaíso.

 In 2011, he registered his candidacy with Abel Gallardo at the headquarters of the Socialist Party of Chile to compete with the then mayor of Valparaíso Jorge Castro in the 2012 Chilean municipal election.
-However, he declined his participation.
+However, he withdrew from contention.

-In 2013, now he announced his candidacy for deputy for 14th District of Viña del Mar and Concón.
+In 2013, he announced his candidacy for deputy for 14th District of Viña del Mar and Concón.
 However, he was defeated by his list partner, Rodrigo González Torres (PPD).
 Similarly, he also was defeated by the UDI candidate Osvaldo Urrutia.
 The following year he was appointed regional mayor of Valparaíso by Bachelet in her second government.
 In 2015, he supported the unsuccessful candidacy of Camilo Escalona for the presidency of the PS during the internal elections of that year.